Food City Joe Greene and Bucky Slagle

 [RELATED: Food City’s Greene Named TGCSA Retailer Of The Year]

-Slagle, VP of food service and Starbucks, will take on the additional responsibility of oversight of the company’s produce and floral operations in his new role.
+Slagle, VP of foodservice and Starbucks, will take on oversight of the company’s produce and floral operations.

-Slagle joined the Food City team in 1988, enrolling in the company’s assistant store manager training program.
-He served as an assistant store manager for two years before being promoted to store manager, serving in that capacity for six years.
+Slagle joined Food City in 1988, enrolling in the company’s assistant store manager training program.
+He served in that capacity for two years before being promoted to store manager for six years.

-Slagle was promoted to district manager in 1998, responsible for the oversight of 13 supermarket locations throughout the Knoxville market area.
-He assumed the role as VP of food service and Starbucks operations in 2023.
+He became a district manager in 1998, responsible for 13 supermarkets throughout the Knoxville area.
+He assumed the role as VP of foodservice and Starbucks operations in 2023.

 For More Food City News, View Our Food City News Page